RobertoPantojaBacallao/Computer-Organization-ARM/README.md

 Project 2 takes in a string then replaces all the vowels with x's.
 Project 3 takes in two integers and recursively calculates the greatest common divisor.
 This one is not executed as it should have been, because it does not go back up the stack.

 The .s files for each project can be found in this repository.
+The file for project 1 is titled pantoja_roberto-1.s, the file for project 2 is titled pantoja_roberto-2.s, and the file for project 3 is titled pantoja_roberto-3.s.
 The text of the code for each project can also be found below.

 The code for project 1: